-"I heard that sis!
+"I heard that sis!"
 A gruff voice called out.
 "I'll have you know I'm already awake!
 And I always wake up before noon."

 Kuwabara Kazuma.
 He was Shizuru's younger brother and one of Keiko's closest friends.
 When her parents died, he helped her move her stuff into her new room even though he was the same age as her.
 Now at fifteen, she saw him walk out of his room wearing faded blue shorts and a white shirt that had more stains than white.
-He had broad shoulders with a defined muscular build with a six foot height added on to that.
+He had broad shoulders with a defined muscular build and a six foot height added on to that.
 She followed behind him as he turned the corner.